 Would you like to feel confident that you’re doing everything you can to help?

 Selective mutism is an anxiety disorder that prevents children from talking in certain situations, such as at school or in public, despite being able to talk freely in other situations, such as at home with close family.

 Selective mutism is often misunderstood as shyness or refusal to talk, however children with selective mutism want to talk but are physically unable to do so in certain situations, due to a phobia of talking.
 The expectation to talk triggers a freeze reaction that prevents the words from coming out.
 The anxiety that children experience in these situations can also affect their movements (e.g. pointing, handling objects, walking, running).

 It is not unusual for children with selective mutism to develop maladaptive coping mechanisms as a result of the anxiety.
 Some children act out in front of family and friends, at parties and at school.

-Mood swings, crying, anger, temper tantrums, avoidance, procrastination, inflexibility and difficulty with changes and transitions are common.
+Mood swings, crying, anger, meltdowns, avoidance, procrastination, inflexibility and difficulty with changes and transitions are common.

 There are two profiles of selective mutism: high profile, where a child never talks in certain situations, and low profile, where a child gives minimal responses and doesn’t initiate talking in certain situations.
 Selective mutism usually starts in early childhood when children first interact with people outside of the family.
 If left untreated it can continue into adulthood.